Exploring and understanding data

 • What story does this plot tell?

-• What follow-up plot would you want to see next?
+• What follow-up plot or analysis would you want to see next?

 Analytic flexibility